 Favorite use of Lemons: squeezed on salad greens, with a shake of parmesan

-Linda is a longtime professional writer and beginner gardener who loves farming in the rain.
+Linda is a longtime professional writer and beginner gardener who was surprised to learn she loves farming in the rain.
 Based in San Francisco, she has a BA in English from UCLA and has worked in journalism and the nonprofit sector.
-Seeing soil, music and art in the hands of local youth inspires her.
+When not working, she gets lost in making the most of her ever-expanding city container garden.

 Here are some of our past team members:

 Booka was born and raised in St. Louis and moved to the Bay Area in 2006.
 Once here, she immediately sought out ways to blend her appreciation for food, passion for social justice and natural skills as an entrepreneur.
 She served on the Board of Slow Food Berkeley and then in 2010 turned her attention from slow food to urban agriculture.
 While enrolled in a permaculture course, she helped activate the Hayes Valley Farm Project.
 In 2011 she founded the tree-advocacy organization, Roots to Fruits, to support the planting of fruit trees in Bay Area schools and open spaces.
 She is the Garden Coordinator of the Potrero Hill Learning Project, a new community garden space in Potrero Hill.
 When not teaching or volunteering, Booka enjoys gardening in her own backyard garden in the Haight-Ashbury neighborhood.